-Attorney general orders probe into mistreatment of gay employees
+U.S. attorney general orders probe into mistreatment of gay employees

 The department under Sessions’ leadership also reversed legal positions taken during the Obama administration on gay rights, including one case where it appeared before a federal appeals court in Manhattan to argue that Title VII does not provide protections to gay and lesbian workers.

-In a March letter to Barr, DOJ Pride said the department in recent years has suffered low morale, hurting its ability to recruit new LGBT talent.
+In a March letter to Barr, DOJ Pride said the department in recent years has suffered low morale, hurting its ability to retain and recruit new LGBT talent.

 The group said Sessions had declined to ever issue an EEO statement reiterating the federal government’s stance against discrimination, despite requests to do so.